Gajanan Vijay: Summary

 This chapter begins with a Gosawi coming to the house of Bankatlal for offering Sri Gajanan a pipe(chileem) for smoking Marijuana.
 Janrao Deshmukh, who is mortally ill, is close to death.
 His situation is told to Bankatlal Agarwal, who on the permission of his Father, takes water from the feet of the saint(padtirtha) to give to Janrao Deshmukh as medicine.
 Janrao immediately recovers from his illness, and is kept on the padtirtha.
 The author makes a clarification about the types of deaths(natural, self-inflicted and unnatural) and states that saints can only prevent self-inflicted and unnatural causes of death, and natural ones cannot be stopped or averted.
-Maharaj demonstrated his desire for the good in society by dealing with a hypocrite, Vithoba Gathol who began to turn the saints devotion into a business, and bragged about his intimacy to the saint.
+Maharaj demonstrated his desire for the good in society by dealing with a hypocrite, Vithoba Gathol who began to turn the saint's devotion into a business, and bragged about his intimacy to the saint.